ices-eg/wg_WGEEL/Misc/wkeelmigration/readme.md

 # LANDINGS

 ### ES
 ES_Anda was missing, I have add it.
 (No data before 2009 and forbidden later).
 In ES_Murc there is monthly data from 2002 on.
 For 2000 and 2001 data for the whole year has been provided.
-I have leave it.
+I have leaveD it.

 ### FI
 Total Landings for the whole country (EMU).
 No editing